I shopped for a new bike last summer (2019).

 - The timeline page The History of Bicycles at Bicycle-and-bikes.com;

-The single speed bike with coaster brakes was the common bike for much of the 20th century.
 Many books are about competitive events – or the special bikes used in competition.
 Racing on tracks and roads became the most visibible use of bicycles at the end of the 19th century.
+The single speed utility bike with coaster brakes was the common bike for much of the 20th century.

-Much of the innovation for riding on trails and rough roads came in the mountain bike sector in the last 4 decades of the 20th century: frame design, wheels, wide tires, cleated tires or knobby tires for traction in mud and on climbs and descent on bare ground, wider gear ranges, more efficient brakes.
+Much of the innovation for riding on trails and rough roads came in the mountain bike and BMX sectors in the last 4 decades of the 20th century: frame design, wheels, wide tires, cleated tires or knobby tires for traction in mud and on climbs and descent on bare ground, wider gear ranges, more efficient brakes.
 Mountain bikes have been discussed in books, but seem to have been discussed in on the internet – for instance in inteviews and discussions like The genesis of the mountain bike, according to Tom Ritchey, published at Handbuilt Bicycle News in September 2016.
 [Update – August 2021.
-The Cyclist Magazine’s Podcast Episode 34 interviewed Tom Ritchey in two parts on July 8, 2021 and July 16, 2021. ] Special gear was developed – e.g. frame bags for mixed terrain cycle touring (i.e. bike-camping or bikepacking).
+The Cyclist Magazine’s Podcast Episode 34 interviewed Tom Ritchey in two parts on July 8, 2021 and July 16, 2021.
+Tom Ritchey raced track as a teen and began to repair his own frames.
+He was a mountain bike pioneer.
+His company also makes highly regarded road bikes.]
+Special gear was developed – e.g. frame bags for mixed terrain cycle touring (i.e. bike-camping or bikepacking).
 Mountain bike races on unpaved roads and trails, touring on back roads, bike-camping and adventure rides became popular.
 Mountain bikes permitted new kinds of competiton.
 Cross-country mountain bike (XC) races became organized, and competition became specialized into XC, downhill, endurance and other events.
-Endurance blossomed into multi day ultra distance events along difficult and challenging routes such as Tour Divide and Trans-America
+Endurance blossomed into multi day ultra distance events along difficult and challenging routes such as Tour Divide and Trans-America.

 Cyclo cross (CX) racing is a well established competitive version of cycling.
 In the 21st century, cyclo-cross bikes are racing bikes with wider, knobby tires for traction and other features for races off of paved roads.
 As road bikes tended to use narrow tires at high pressure, road bike frames often did not have clearance for the right tires.
 Some mountain bike innovations were adopted to design and manufacture cyclo-cross bikes, including tire clearance.
 Cyclo-cross bikes retained nearly horizontal top tubes, for reasons related to conditions of those races.
 For some applications, users and shops began to adapt and develop monster-cross bikes.